Oct 01, 2015 Full Plate Time Management Activity

 •Give the group plenty of time for this as they will talk and reflect with each other as they draw/write.

-•Have group members circle up and share what some of (or at least one) of the items that are on their plates.
-They will find many commonalities, and at the same time might learn about some of the unique stressors, responsibilities or interests of their peers.
-This opens a discussion on how to handle responsibilities, and how the group can support each other.
+•Invite group members to share what some of (or at least one) of the items that are on their plates.
+They will find many commonalities, and at the same time, learn about some of the unique stressors, responsibilities or interests of their peers.
+This opens a discussion on how to handle multiple responsibilities, and how the group can support each other.

 •I often follow up with a reflection sheet/journaling prompt with questions such as: